 - I will liaise with my friends, including drilling engineers, operations leaders and drilling fluids experts, to provide an integrated approach to any problem (your authorization will be required).

 - Public answers will be open to comments by anybody willing to participate.

 - I do not intend or want to remove your responsibility for whatever you do.

 - If you are employed, be aware that I would keep all conversation confidential unless you say otherwise.
-However, please be aware of your confidentially agreement with your company or agency.
+However, please be mindful of your confidentiality agreement with your company or agency.

-This is a free service and it is open and it is available to anybody, however I do appreciate your contribution by any of the following means:
+We offer a free service, and it is open, and it is available to anybody.
+However, I do appreciate your contribution by any of the following means:

 If I invite you, help me providing the best possible answer to an user's request.